JulieKeisler/serpentflow/ReadME.md

 ## 7. Notes

-- All tensors are assumed to be in (N, C, H, W) format, with C=1 by default, multivariate downscaling has not been tried yet.
+- All tensors are assumed to be in (N, C, H, W) format, with C=1. /!\/!\/!\ Multivariate downscaling has not been tried yet.

 - EMA is used for stabilizing flow matching